Egypt profile - Media

 - Al-Nahar - private, via satellite

 - CBC - private, via satellite

-- Egypt Radio Television Union (ERTU) - state-run, operates national, regional and external services including flagship General Programme Network
+- Egypt Radio Television Union (ERTU) - state-run, operates national, regional and external services including flagship General Programme

 - Nile FM - private, Western pop

 - Nogoum FM - private, Arabic pop